rust-lang/rust-wiki-backup/Doc-unit-testing.md

 ## Benchmarking

 The test runner also understands a simple form of benchmark execution.
 Benchmark functions are marked with the `#[bench]` attribute, rather than `#[test]`, and have a different form and meaning.
-They are not run by default.
+They are compiled along with `#[test]` functions when a crate is compiled with `--test`, but they are not run by default.
+To run the benchmark component of your testsuite, pass `--bench` to the compiled test runner.

 The type signature of a benchmark function differs from a unit test: it takes a mutable reference to type `test::BenchHarness`.
 Inside the benchmark function, any time-variable or "setup" code should execute first, followed by a call to `iter` on the benchmark harness, passing a closure that contains the portion of the benchmark you wish to actually measure the per-iteration speed of.
 For example: